-The first digit of the course number indicates the class level of the course; 5000-9999 is graduate level.
+The first digit of the course number indicates the class level of the course; courses numbered from 5000-9999 are graduate level.
 Every graduate degree must have a minimum of 30 hours of courses at the 6000 or above level.
-Under special circumstances, at the recommendation of the Program Advisor, the Dean of Graduate Studies and Research may approve application of up to six credit hours of 4000 level courses to a Master's level degree with 36 or more hours.
+Under special circumstances, at the recommendation of the Program Advisor, the Dean of Research and Graduate Studies may approve application of up to six credit hours of 4000 level courses to a master's level degree with 36 or more hours.
 No course can be counted for credit in more than one degree.

-Selected Topics courses (numbered 6399) may be offered in any discipline, and are repeatable as topics change.
-If those courses are in disciplines that do not offer a graduate program, they need the approval of a Program Advisor and the Dean of Graduate Studies and Research.
+Selected Topics courses (numbered 6399) may be offered in any discipline and are repeatable as topics change.
+If those courses are in disciplines that do not offer a graduate program, they need the approval of a Program Advisor and the Dean of Research and Graduate Studies.
 Tutorials (Independent Study, numbered 6398) are available in some disciplines.
-No more than six hours of independent study course work may apply toward a degree without permission from the Dean of Graduate Studies and Research and the Dean of the College/School.
+No more than six hours of independent study course work may apply toward a degree without permission from the Dean of Research and Graduate Studies, and the dean of the college or school.